|

 boron is considered to be due to the first time a 2p electron is

-shielded by the full 2s sub-shell and probably being a bit
+shielded by the full 2s sub-shell and, more importantly, the 2p

-further away than the 2s electrons.
-The effect supposedly
+further away on average from the nucleus than the 2s electrons

 to O [1s22s22p4]